 We have sufficient resources for all in our communities but we are not sharing them.
 Our goal is equity not equality.
 The fairness prism is a tool for justice in policy development and implementation.

 An income allows people to live without stigma, to live with dignity.
 The minimum wage does not adequately support people and families.
 People who work full-time should not be living below the poverty line.
-A living wage is reasonable and achievable; it contributes to the economic and social strengths of our communities by improving productivity, ensuring healthy workers, and creating a culture of dignity, diversity and prosperity.
+A living income is reasonable and achievable; it contributes to the economic and social strengths of our communities by improving productivity, ensuring healthy workers, and creating a culture of dignity, diversity and prosperity.